 This mechanism empower family members and law enforcement to petition a judge to temporarily remove guns from a loved one in crisis, without subjecting them to an involuntary mental-health commitment.
 Nearly 80% of Pennsylvanians support the concept, and states have found massive reductions in suicides after enacting ERPO laws.

 Lost or Stolen Gun Reporting requires gun owners to report the loss or theft of a firearm within three days of discovering the firearm is gone.
 This would reduce community violence by giving police an essential tracking tool to help them disrupt the flow of illegal guns into communities most susceptible to violence.

-Background checks are one reliable way to stop bad transactions at the source: the sale.
-Background checks on private sales of long guns could prevent violent felons and other dangerous individuals from purchasing military-style rifles, the weapon of choice for mass shootings, from a private/non-licensed seller.
+Requiring background checks on the private sales of long guns would close a loophole that currently allows violent felons and other dangerous individuals to purchase military-style rifles — the weapon of choice for mass shootings — from a private/non-licensed seller without oversight.